-WASHINGTON, D.C.—Today U.S. Customs and Border Protection (CBP) published a final rule in the Federal Register ending the Land Border Carrier Initiative Program (LBCIP) and replacing it with the existing and more comprehensive Customs-Trade Partnership Against Terrorism (C-TPAT).
-C-TPAT builds upon the best practices of the LBCIP while providing greater border and supply chain security with expanded benefits to approved participants.
+WASHINGTON, D.C.—Today U.S. Customs and Border Protection (CBP) published a final rule in the Federal Register ending the Land Border Carrier Initiative Program (LBCIP) and replacing it with the existing and more comprehensive Customs-Trade Partnership Against Terrorism (CTPAT).
+C-builds upon the best practices of the LBCIP while providing greater border and supply chain security with expanded benefits to approved participants.

 The final rule becomes effective 30 days after the publication date.
 For more information on CBP and its programs visit the following site at the CBP HomePage.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.